 - Global Events

 You will attend workshops, lectures and tutorials each week.
 The course will be taught with an approach that delivers:

 - A balance between practical skills development and knowledge acquirement

 - Links made between theory and practice in the workplace

 - Constant links and work with industry employers

 - Opportunities to apply learning to actual events within the sector

-The HND in Travel and Tourism Management is assessed continuously through a range of assignments, projects, group projects, workshops and formative tasks.
+The HND in International Travel and Tourism Management is assessed continuously through a range of assignments, case study activities, group projects, workshops and formative tasks.